Security Deposit Disputes

 This provision is intended to provide tenants access to the legal system to settle security deposit issues that they would not be able to resolve otherwise.
 Landlords who refuse to meet these policies can be held liable for the deposit funds, as well as expenses and attorney’s fees that far outweigh the value of the deposit they want to keep.

 We encourage you to contact us to check your documents if you are a landlord collecting advance rental or safety loans to make sure you are complying with the law.
 Landlords who are facing court action for failing to return a security deposit should contact the Lopez Law Group for an examination of their case.

-If you think a landlord has wrongfully withheld your security deposit, contact us today for a free consultation to help you reclaim your deposit.
+If you think a landlord has wrongfully withheld your security deposit, contact us today for a case evaluation to help you reclaim your deposit.
 We will handle your case on a contingency basis, meaning we only get paid if we successfully retrieve your deposit.